Where will my data be stored?

 Creating a registry requires the existence of a file containing a patient’s personal and medical data.
-This file will be subject to the regulations on data protection (national laws related to EU directive 95/46).
+This file will be subject to the regulations on data protection (national laws related to General Data Protection Regulation (GDPR) (EU) 2016/679).
 All information we receive from you will be treated confidentially.
 The information will be encrypted and stored on a secure server.

 Third parties wishing to have access to the data in the registry (such as researchers or companies planning clinical trials or conducting research on new therapies) will only have access to anonymous information identifiable by a code.
 Before they are granted access even to this anonymous information, they have to have permission from the ethics committee.
 Your data will not be made available to employers, government organisations, insurance companies or educational institutions, nor to your spouse, other members of your family or your doctor!

 Can I withdraw and have my data erased if I change my mind?